-- My Pyramid - Explore the official new food pyramid from the United States Department of Agriculture to learn about the food groups and to see how much physical activity you should be getting.
-Take an animated tour of the new pyramid.
+- Choose My Plate – Explore the official health site from the United States Department of Agriculture to learn about the food groups and to see how much physical activity you should be getting.
 Discover a wealth of ideas that can help you get started toward a healthy diet.
 There are tips for each food group, physical activity, eating out, a sample menu, and more.

 - TeensHealth – Doctor-approved health information on topics such as depression, eating for sports, the effects of backpack weight, and more.
 A project of the Nemours Foundation.

 - Teenhelp – A network of peer mentors who have a desire to reach out and help fellow teens resolve problems.
 Includes live chat, support rooms, articles, and a list of resources and agencies who can help with topics like suicide, depression, drugs and alcohol, family violence.